AnonymousReleaseAccount/SetAD/README.md

 The program reads the requested dataset from the `processed_data` directory.
-The main paper uses contamination rate `0.02` and the labeled-anomaly ratios listed in the dataset statistics table: `0.05` for Cardiotocography, Mammography, MNIST, and Fraud, and `0.01` for SpamBase, Shuttle, Celeba, Cover, Campaign, and Census.
+The main paper uses contamination rate `0.02` and the labeled-anomaly ratios listed in the dataset statistics table: `0.05` for Cardiotocography, Mammography, Mnist, and Fraud, and `0.01` for SpamBase, Shuttle, Celeba, Cover, Campaign, and Census.
 The default SetAD set size is `k=8`.

 ## Main Results with Error Bars